AzeezAdekunle/auto-mpg-regression/README.md

 ---

 ## Conclusion
-This project demonstrates best practices for regression modeling on real-world tabular data, balancing predictive performance, interpretability, and robustness.
+This project demonstrates a structured and reproducible approach to regression analysis on real-world tabular data.
+By combining feature engineering, diagnostics, regularization, and cross-validation, the final model achieves strong predictive performance while remaining interpretable and stable.